Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Experimental Evaluation

-In Sections \ref{sec:convex} and \ref{sec:non-convex}, we presented upper bounds on the principal's trade-offs between accuracy/SW and fair desirable effort exertion.
-However, it is unclear how much specific group disparities (i.e., along subspace $\Pi_g$ and cost $A_g$) change the impact of $\beta$-desirability fairness constraint, even for the same tolerance $\beta$ and the same discrepancy function $\Delta$.
-We conducted experiments on the $\mathtt{ADULT}$ dataset and analyze how the same constraint impacts the principal's SE optimal value under different patterns of group disparity.
-Specifically, we study 3 groupings of the population based on age, country, and education level.
-These are used to form 3 sets of $\Pi_1, \Pi_2$.
-We then compute the $\beta$-fair equilibrium for various cost matrices, $A_1, A_2$ and desirable feature sets $\Pi_D$.
-All the details of our setup can be found in Appendix~\ref{app:experiments_setup}.
+\xhdr{Setup} We conduct experiments on the $\mathtt{ADULT}$ dataset and analyze how the same constraint impacts the principal's SE optimal value under different patterns of group disparity.
+Specifically, we study 3 population partitions based on age, country, and education level.
+Each partition induces a corresponding pair of projection matrices, $\Pi_1, \Pi_2$.
+To obtain our causal graph, we follow prior work on the $\mathtt{Adult}$ dataset \cite{DBLP:journals/corr/abs-2010-06529, nabi_causal_graph, chiappa2018pathspecificcounterfactualfairness} and instantiate an 8-node acyclic causal graph with nodes $\{$sex, age, western, married, edu-num, workclass, occupation, hours$\} $.
+We compute the $\beta$-fair equilibrium for various cost matrices, $A_1, A_2$ and desirable feature sets $\Pi_D$.
+Our main finding is that disparities aligned with the desirable feature space induce more persistent optimality loss, while misaligned disparities recover performance rapidly as $\beta$ increases.
+All details of our experimental setup can be found in Appendix~\ref{app:experiments_setup}.